-The co-operative sector worldwide has about 800 million members in over 100 countries and an estimated three billion people derive some support for their livelihoods from co-operatives.
+An estimated three billion people derive some support for their livelihoods from co-operatives.
 It is estimated that co-operatives account for more than 100 million jobs around the world.
-The proportion of GDP attributable to co-operatives is highest in Kenya at 45%, followed by New Zealand with 22%.
-(Source: United Nations)
+The proportion of GDP attributable to co-operatives is highest in Kenya at 45%, followed by New Zealand with 22%1.

-Resilience is an important current development debates within international development and, as a result, a considerable academic literature on resilience has emerged.
+Resilience is important in current debates within international development and, as a result, a considerable academic literature on resilience has emerged.
 One key focus has been what resilience means in different contexts and especially in relation to organisations.
 Organisations can be deemed resilient when they are able to maintain their core functions when dealing with shocks and stresses.
 This then brings into play a number of contributory actors including the ability to cope with risk and uncertainty; the capacity to plan for the future effectively as well as adapt to new situations.